buildit/buildit/docs/build-deploy-pipeline.md

 * Any successful build of `master` branch get deployed to Staging
 * Any successful build of a Tag matching a valid SemVer pattern (`vX.Y.Z`) (case-sensitive) gets deployed to Production

-## Daily build
+## Automatic Daily build

-There is a cron job set up on Travis that is going to generate a production build from the latest release.
+There is a daily cron job set up on Travis that is going to generate a production build from the latest release.

+Travis settings page for the website can be found here: [travis-ci.org/buildit/buildit/settings](https://travis-ci.org/buildit/buildit/settings)

+### Note
-This is a first and quick solution to be able to update the job listings page.
+This is a quick solution to update the job listings page.

 ## Travis CI Setup